NixOS/nix.dev/source/tutorials/nix-language.md

 This is a more complex example, but by now you should be familiar with all its components.

 The name `pkgs` is declared to be the expression `import`ed from some file.
-That file's path is determined by the value of the search path `<nixpkgs>`, which in turn is determined by the `$NIX_PATH` environment variable at the time this expression is evaluated.
+That file's path is determined by the value of the lookup path `<nixpkgs>`, which in turn is determined by the `$NIX_PATH` environment variable at the time this expression is evaluated.
 As this expression happens to be a function, it requires an argument to evaluate, and in this case passing an empty attribute set `{}` is sufficient.

 Now that `pkgs` is in scope of `let ... in ...`, its attributes can be accessed.